What days and times are you available?

-Currently, I am recognized as an in-network provider for Optum/United Behavioral Health and CareFirst BCBS.
+Currently, I am an in-network provider for Optum/United Behavioral Health and CareFirst BCBS.
 I am also an approved Maryland Medicaid provider.
-If you are insured, but not covered by either of these providers, I am willing to provide a super-bill for you to submit for possible out-of-network reimbursement.
+If you are insured, but not covered by either of these entities, I am willing to provide a super-bill for you to submit for possible out-of-network reimbursement.
 You also have the option of paying for services out-of-pocket.
 If you choose this option, I will accept payment by cash, debit, credit, check, and PayPall.

 Do you provide teletherapy?

 If you are interested in teletherapy, please let me know, and I will work with you to determine if this service would be appropriate for your needs.

 Will you tell anyone what I tell you in our sessions?